bioncabond/golden-eye/README.md

-# Welcome to Golden-Eye Spyname Generator
+# Welcome to Golden-Eye Spy Name Generator

 This is where you get your spy name!